domin568/MalDbg/README.md

 3. Prepared program structure for automating commands (like gdb script).
 4. Ability to disassembly instructions at specified address.
 5. Shows context of actual thread after each interrupt of execution.
-4. Ability to manually set breakpoints.
+4. Ability to manually set breakpoints (one hit also).
 5. Automatic breakpoint at entrypoint.
 6. Colored output for cmd.exe.
+7. Next instruction and step in commands.
+8. Show actual breakpoints with their hit count

 ## Visual presentation